 Entry at Year 7

-Where applications for admission exceed the number of places available, the criteria used by the Governors to allocate places are listed as follows in priority order:
+Where applications for admission exceed the number of places available, the criteria used by the Academy Trust to allocate places are listed as follows, in priority order:

-- Children in public care (looked after children) and adopted children who were previously in care, or become subject to a child arrangement order or special guardianship order.
+- Children in public care (looked after children) and adopted children who were previously in care, or became subject to a child arrangement order or special guardianship order.

 - Other children whose parents have requested a place.

-In the event of over-subscription of candidates meeting the requirement in any of the categories above and a tie-breaker being required to reach a decision, the Governors will use the distance from the centre of the school, as measured by the Local Authority’s Geographic Information System, in a straight line to the front door of the dwelling house, calculated to within two metres.
+In the event of over-subscription of candidates meeting the requirement in any of the categories above and a tie-breaker being required to reach a decision, the Academy Trust will use the distance from the centre of the academy, as measured by the Local Authority’s Geographic Information System, in a straight line to the front door of the dwelling house, calculated to within two metres.

-The Governors will not consider more than one application on behalf of the same child in a single academic year unless the Chair of Governors considers there is a significant change in the particular circumstances of that child.
+The Academy Trust will not consider more than one application on behalf of the same child in a single academic year unless the they consider there is a significant change in the particular circumstances of that child.

-The Governors may consider taking direct in-year approaches from parents to help reduce delays in finding a school place once term starts.
+The Academy Trust may consider taking direct in-year approaches from parents to help to reduce delays in finding an academy place once term starts.
 Prompt communication with the LA will ensure there is no delay in the application process.

-If your child goes to a Derbyshire primary school, you will receive information through your child’s school about how to apply for a Year 7 place.
-For assistance with applications and appeals please go to www.derbyshire.gov.uk.
+If your child goes to a Derbyshire primary school/academy, you will receive information through your child’s school/academy about how to apply for a Year 7 place.
+For assistance with applications and appeals, please go to www.derbyshire.gov.uk.
 Applications for the admission of students who live outside the county are considered on an equal basis.
-Parents should apply to their home LA who will send the details to Derbyshire LA after the closing date for that Authority area.
+Parents should apply to their home LA who will send the details to Derbyshire LA, after the closing date for that Authority area.

 Admissions to Years 7–11

-There are three secondary schools in the area, two 11–16 schools and The Pingle Academy, which is 11–18.
-Students transfer from these or any other secondary schools to The Pingle Sixth Form.
-These may include students transferring from nearby Staffordshire and Leicestershire Schools, if there is demand.
+In addition to The Pingle Academy which is 11-19, there are two 11-16 schools/academies in the area.
+Students transfer from these or any other secondary school/academy to The Pingle Sixth Form.
+These may include students transferring from nearby Staffordshire and Leicestershire schools/academies, if there is demand.

 All candidates will have the opportunity to discuss the chosen course options with the Head of Sixth Form/member of the Leadership Team.